-Brands have to expect more and the next generation of agencies have to deliver more.
+Brands have to expect more, and the next generation of agencies have to deliver more.
 It is just as simple as that.

 We interrupt this article…

-The old way of creating brand awareness was through 'interruption.'
+The old way of creating brand awareness was through 'interruption'.

 Engagement is not about meeting some arbitrary quotas; it is about getting results for the client.

-The follow up thought to that is 'brand relationships.'
+The follow-up thought to that is 'brand relationships'.
 The old, interruption-based idea is single-sided.
 The ad sells, the consumer buys, under the old way of branding.

-Now, through the purchase and post-purchase process, the next generation agency is cultivating brand and consumer relationships in a way that interruption never could.
+Now, through the purchase and post-purchase process, the next generation agency is cultivating a brand and consumer relationships in a way that interruption never could.

 What does brand engagement mean?